-The supports specifically address the language function, vocabulary/symbols, and at least one other language demand (grammatical structures and/or written, visual, or verbal communication) in the context of the chosen task.
+An accurate language function is correctly identified.
+The supports specifically address the language function, vocabulary/symbols, and at least one other language demand (mathematical precision; grammatical structures; and/or written, visual, or verbal communication) in relation to the use of the language function in the context of the chosen task.

-- The candidate identifies specific planned language development supports and describes how supports address each of the following: vocabulary/symbols, the language function, and at least one other language demand (grammatical structures, and/or written, visual, or verbal communication). - Supports are focused (e.g., provide structures or scaffolding) to address specific language demands, such as sentence starters (grammatical structures or function); modeling how to construct an argument, explanation, or paragraph using a think aloud (function; written, visual, or verbal communication); graphic organizers tailored to organizing text (written, visual, or verbal communication or function); identifying critical elements of a language function using an example; or more in-depth exploration of vocabulary/symbols development (vocabulary/symbols mapping that includes antonym, synonym, student definition and illustration).
+- The candidate identifies specific planned language development supports and describes how supports address each of the following: vocabulary/symbols, the language function, and at least one other language demand (mathematical precision; grammatical structures; and/or written, visual, or verbal communication). - Supports are focused (e.g., provide structures or scaffolding) to address specific language demands, such as sentence starters (grammatical structures or function); modeling how to construct an argument, explanation, or paragraph using a think aloud (function, written, visual, or verbal communication); graphic organizers tailored to organizing text (written, visual, or verbal communication or function); identifying critical elements of a language function using an example; more in-depth exploration of vocabulary/symbols development (vocabulary/symbols mapping that includes antonym, synonym, student definition and illustration).